jacovb/time-harvest/README.md

 - Improve Project Management
 - Quote better on future projects using historical data
-- Creates commercial awareness of projects for employees
+- Create commercial awareness of projects for employees

 ## What this app does?